 The red ones are the optional upsells, but as you’ll find out, they are mandatory buys IF you wish to upgrade your membership (We’ll talk about the memberships in a moment).

-The ones that are black not yet released or just not available.
+The ones that are black not yet released (they may have been since my initial review) or just not available.
 Their price is unknown, but I would imagine it is not cheap.

 The 4 memberships of the Four Percent Challenge & what you need to know:

 So one thing I am not surprised to see is Vick dividing up his program into different levels of membership, each of which costs more than the next, which really makes this whole thing a high ticket program (and I really don’t like that).